Minawahba98/BookStore_SQL-Project/README.md

 - The `Return_Status` table depends on `Issued_Status` for identifying the issued transaction.

 ## Database Schema Diagram

-Below is the database schema used in this project:
+Below is the database schema for this project:

 ![Database Schema Diagram](Images/database_schema_diagram.png)